LeeAmorDias/AIProject1/README.md

 But we like to think that this is simply people trying to make friends, it is a concert after all.

-Finally because our NavMesh has a lot of sharp corners it is common for agents to get a little stuck in these especially if there's a lot of agents taking the same path like is the case in evacuation scenarios, thankfully with our settings it never lead to a death because the propagate so much slower than the agents move.
+Because our NavMesh has a lot of sharp corners it is common for agents to get a little stuck in these especially if there's a lot of agents taking the same path like is the case in evacuation scenarios, thankfully with our settings it never lead to a death because the propagate so much slower than the agents move.

+The method we used to have our agents avoid the fires/explosions isn't really working how we wanted, we decided to use NavMeshObstacles to carve out the mesh around the hazardous areas so that path calculation could work around them but this makes it so agents are actually physically pushed away from these areas, which isn't realistic at all and makes the agents behave strangely when cornered by spreading fires.
+We ended up not having time to fix this.

 ## CONCLUSIONS